 These days managing performance has become a much broader concept than just performance reviews and disciplinary processes.
-It has become an important element of workforce planning that helps enable the growth and development of employees to meet the objectives of the business, now and in the future.
-Effective performance management should not only aim to improve the performance of individuals, but also teams and the organisation.
-By establishing effective performance management processes that monitor, review and evaluate the performance of teams and individuals, provides a valuable tool for businesses to measure the progress made towards achieving overarching objectives.
+It has become an important element of workforce planning that helps enable the growth and development of employees to meet the corporate objectives of Council.
+Effective performance management should not only aim to improve the performance of individuals but also teams and the organisation.
+By establishing effective performance management processes that monitor, review and evaluate the performance of teams and individuals, provides a valuable tool for Council to measure the progress made towards achieving overarching objectives.

 Most organisations conduct performance reviews annually.
 However, a twelve-monthly review does not occur regularly enough to address any performance concerns that may arise in the meantime.
 Therefore, it is not an effective performance management system on its own.
 So, what does an effective performance management process involve?
 An effective performance management system should be viewed as a process – not an event.
 It can be incorporated into job design, recruitment and onboarding, learning and development, disciplinary procedures, career and succession planning and performance reviews.